gethiox/HIDI/README.md

 ![downloads latest](https://img.shields.io/github/downloads/gethiox/HIDI/latest/total)
 ![downloads](https://img.shields.io/github/downloads/gethiox/HIDI/total)

-# improvements since beta release

-  known issues:
-  - it doesn't work well when there is more than 1 (one) RGB keyboard
-- ~~YAML~~ TOML configurations for devices. automatic reload on user configuration changes
-- note collision handlers, see [guide](cmd/hidi/hidi-config/user/README.md) for details
-- Monitoring of input handlers is now a magnitude more efficient
-- Graceful app termination
-- exit sequence (default alt+esc), useful when `-grab` is being used
-- ALSA integration, standalone mode for Linux users, no SoC and MIDI interface required
-- greatly improved speed of application start and termination
-- Fixed input device grabbing for exclusive usage
-- CC learn action - easier way to learn CC with unstable analog input, also useful for multi-axis analog sticks
-- configurable deadzones for analog input
-- analog events throttling
-- improved overall performance when logging is disabled
-- Precompiled builds for various platforms
-- Embedded config directory, if config directory doesn't exist, application will create default one
-- Automatic update of factory configurations (if there are new ones or modified).
-- Gyroscope support - pitch-bend and CC control (hardware sensor and arm platform required)
-- Relatively good default configurations for keyboards and gamepads
-- informative and eye-candy debug/logging

 # Purpose

 HIDI is a translation layer between HID devices like keyboards or gamepads and hardware MIDI interface, it also supports ALSA for standalone linux users.